SovereignEdgeEU-COGNIT/use-case-3-home-energy-management/README.md

 #### Electric Vehicle
 The charging/discharging model of an electric car battery when connected to a charger is the same as in the case of a storage.
-However, it can only be used when the car is connected, otherwise the car's battery is discharged according to the assumed load associated with driving the vehicle.
+However, it can only be used when the car is connected (driving power is set to 0), otherwise the car's battery is discharged monotonously according to the assumed load associated with driving the vehicle.
+For simplicity, the car cannot be recharged or stopped outside - when driving power changes to 0, it is interpreted as arriving and connecting to the home charger.